openfaas/openfaas.github.io/_posts/2019-10-08-lambda-to-openfaas.md

 ### Create the New Function

-First, let's set an environment variable that OpenFaaS CLI will use to prefix the image names with our registry (Docker Hub) username
+First, let's set an environment variable that we will use with OpenFaaS CLI to prefix the image names with our registry (Docker Hub) username

 ```sh
 export DOCKER_USER="<your username>"